gr2m/github-project/README.md

 ## Features

-- Use the new Projects as a database of issues and pull requests with custom fields.
+- Use [GitHub Projects (beta)](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) as a database of issues and pull requests with custom fields.
-- Simple interaction with item fields and content (issue/pull request) properties.
+- Simple interaction with item fields and content (draft/issue/pull request) properties.
-- Look up items by issue/pull request node IDs.
+- Look up items by issue/pull request node IDs or number and repository name.
 - 100% test coverage and type definitions.

 ## Usage